10 Ways Your Body May Be Attacking Itself

 Type 1 diabetes doesn't discriminate.
 It can occur at any age, in people of all races, shapes, and sizes.
 According to the NIH, type 1 diabetes accounts for about 10% of all cases of diabetes–occurring most frequently among people of European descent, affecting 2 million people in North America and Europe.
 There is a remarkable geographic variance in incidence of type 1—according to the NIH, a child in Finland is about 400 times more likely than a child in Venezuela to acquire the disease.
 Pretty astonishing, right?
 Researchers do not know exactly what causes type 1 diabetes—but believe that a combination of genetic and environmental factors are to blame.

-Recommendation: The good news is that type 1 diabetes can be successfully treated via insulin therapy and other treatments, allowing those with the condition to live long, healthy lives.
+The Remedy Rx: The good news is that type 1 diabetes can be successfully treated via insulin therapy and other treatments, allowing those with the condition to live long, healthy lives.
 Regular exercise and a healthy diet are key to living well with type 1–here are 15 Diet Tips for those with this condition.

 Vitiligo is a skin disorder in which pigment-free patches of skin appear on the body.
 It occurs when melanocytes—the cells responsible for skin pigment—are destroyed.
 While the cause of vitiligo is unknown, scientists believe it may be an autoimmune disease, where the body's immune system attacks the pigment-producing cells.